 Becky Kekula serves as the Disability Equality Index (DEI) Director at Disability:IN.
-In her current role, she’s responsible for managing the overall DEI program.
+Since she started at Disability:IN in 2017, Becky has more than tripled the number of U.S. DEI participants from 110 companies to over 400 companies.
+In her current role, she’s responsible for managing all things related to the U.S. DEI.

 Becky received her Bachelor of Science in Marketing from Providence College, where she started to gain a passion for influencing change behind the scenes in the entertainment industry.
 Upon graduation and after 1,000 applications, 100 job interviews, and three temporary job assignments, Becky started working full-time in the Entertainment Marketing department, followed by the Comedy Touring department, at Creative Artists Agency, the world’s leading entertainment and sports agency.
 Five years later, she worked at CBS Television Studios, where she assisted with the casting of pilots and television series.
 During this transition, she also served as the Marketing Director and Co-Founding Board Member of the Catalina Film Festival.
 She also founded DisABILITY In Media, which focuses on positive disability inclusion storytelling through social media.

 After her six and a half years of working in the entertainment industry, Becky launched a public speaking business.
 A prolific public speaker and advocate for disability inclusion on a global scale, she has spoken at over 400 venues, including schools, corporations, nonprofit organizations and government agencies, throughout the United States and beyond.
 She’s really passionate about advancing disability inclusion in schools, the media, workplace, and everywhere else.